inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 .. image:: /static/tutorial/ToT/2_tot_24.png

-- After you add and edit data from imagery on OSM layer you can upload that changes with click File – Upload Data.
+* After you add and edit data from imagery on OSM layer you can upload that changes with click File > Upload Data.

 D. Summary
 -----------

 Congratulations!
-You should now be able to add satellite imagery using the ¨ImportImage¨ plugin.
+You should now be able to add satellite imagery using the "ImportImage" plugin.
 In this guide we used free images from Orbview 3, but  the plugin can allow any other  public domain imagery.

 ### Final Reminders:
 - You cannot import commercial satellite imagery, such as Google Earth Imagery, to OpenstreetMap.
 If you work with satellite imagery please read the terms and conditions beforehand.
 It is not legal to copy commercial or other maps onto OpenstreetMap.